deobald/deobald.ca/src/content/essays/2024-12-09-optimistic-computing.md

 Diablo may have defined the best user experiences of our generation but I will credit Apple with pushing one idea throughout the Intel era: _less._
 Obviously Apple doesn't want us to buy fewer phones.
-But MacOS took what was essential in BSDs and gave it to you with fewer options.
+But MacOS took what was essential in BSDs and gave it to you with fewer options, in the name of fashion.
 (If you really needed the options, you could dig.)
 The iPod had few, if any, options.
 The iPhone limited screen real estate and click precision in a way that forced UI and UX that was just... less.

-Giving someone _less_ is also often described as giving them a product which is _opinionated._
+Giving someone _less_ is also often described as giving them a product which is _opinionated_, _fashionable_, or _constrained_.
 Maybe that product is an immutable data structure.
 Maybe that product is Rust or Rails or Flutter.
 Maybe that product is their entire computer.